 Local and Statutory Development Plans

 The Stirling Local Development Plan was adopted in September 2014.
 It applies to the Stirling Council area with the exception of areas within the Loch Lomond and the Trossachs National Park, where the National Park Authority is responsible for planning.

 The Local Development Plan - or LDP - sets out the council's policies and proposals for the use of land in the area.
 It guides development to the most appropriate locations, whilst ensuring that the quality of the built and natural environment is protected.
 The plan also sets out how any new improved facilities, such as roads, schools and parks will be provided.
 The policies are applied when assessing planning applications.

 The statutory development plan also comprises of Supplementary Guidance.
 Guidance on a range of different topics has been adopted by the Council in support of the adopted Local Development Plan.

 We are currently reviewing all 36 adopted Supplementary Guidance (SG) documents that form part of the development plan.
-As part of the review of Supplementary Guidance, four SGs have been published for consultation.
+As part of the review of Supplementary Guidance, three SGs have been published for consultation.
 Comments on these four draft Supplementary Guidance documents can be made up until Friday 9th March 2018.

 To inform the Local Development Plan, the Planning & Policy team undertake annual monitoring of development relating to housing, employment and retail, in addition to areas of vacant and derelict land.